-When you think about it, a plot in a novel is ultimately all about character change.
-Without the central character undergoing a transformation, there would be little point in writing or reading fiction at all.
+Plot is ultimately all about character change.
+Without the hero ending up transformed, there would be little point in writing or reading fiction at all.

-Seeing a fictional character we care about undergo a momentous experience (in the form of the novel’s plot) and emerge changed as a result of that experience (hopefully for the better), is somehow life-affirming for writer and reader alike.
+Seeing someone we care about undergo a momentous experience (in the form of the novel’s plot) and emerge changed as a result of that experience (hopefully for the better), is somehow life-affirming for writer and reader alike.

-And so, when plotting your own novel, never lose sight of the fact that the way your central character is at the beginning and the end, and the difference between the two, is of paramount importance.
+And so, when plotting your own novel, always remember that the way your central character is at the beginning and the end, and the difference between the two, is very important.

 (This change, incidentally, is often called the character arc.)

 Character Change in the Real World

 In real life, people don’t tend to change very much at all.
 By the time they reach adulthood, a person’s character is more or less set.
 And that is the way it stays.

 Oh sure, they might make the occasional effort to change – to be more tolerant, perhaps.
 But sooner or later they slip back into their old ways.

 That’s why fiction is often more satisfying than real life…

 - The bad become good.